 Many couples believe that upon decree absolute all financial claims and ties between them are relinquished and continue on in their daily lives without giving it a further thought.
-Divorce and finance lawyer Donna Hart explains why divorce without financial settlement is not always the clean break couples had hoped.
+Divorce and finance lawyer Kate Torney explains why divorce without financial settlement is not always the clean break couples had hoped.

 In 2018 90,871 mixed sex marriages ended in divorce and 428 same sex marriages ended in divorce.